anandmudgerikar/Kalis/README.md

 Immediate items to do:

 * Make sure that we can listen to REAL-TIME, UNLIMITED AMOUNTS of WiFi traffic
+* Check all the TODOs in the Java code and in the TelosB code and get them all done

+Daniele's to-do items (for now):

 * Design Environment Sensing as a different kind of Module
 * Add Network Profiling module for traffic load, stats, ...

-Daniele's to-do items (for now):

 * Figure out SoC for DataStore and Modules wrt queues
 * Implement a SelectiveForwarding module.
 * Have each module expose its characteristics statically (for now, e.g., "IsForMultihop" and "IsForSinglehop" could be static bool properties).
 The KnowledgeBase component then should be able to iterate over all modules in the edu.purdue.idsforiot.modules package and select only those that have the right characteristics for the current environment.